swapnilogale/rounded/getting-started/where-can-i-find-out-more-about-my-current-subscription.md

-# Where can I find out more about subscriptions?
+# How can I upgrade my subscription/plan?

 Use the **Subscriptions** tab \(under **My Account**\) to find out more or upgrade to a new subscription plan.